zed-alpha/shadow-gadgets/README.md

 of the fix, or it involves a target with an irregular shape on Android R and above, that's possibly all you need.

-The `Boolean`-value [`clipOutlineShadow`][clipOutlineShadow] extension property
+The `Boolean`-value [`View.clipOutlineShadow`][clipOutlineShadow] extension
-is basically a switch to toggle the fix on `View`s individually, and it's designed to mimic an intrinsic property as much as possible.
+property is basically a switch to toggle the fix on `View`s individually, and it was designed to mimic an intrinsic property as much as possible.
 Though the shadow is actually being handled and drawn in the parent `ViewGroup`, the property can be set on the target `View` at any time, even while it's unattached, so there's no need to worry about timing.
 Additionally, the clipped shadow automatically animates and transforms along with its target, and it will handle moving itself to any new parents, should the target be moved.

 It is hoped that that simple usage should cover most cases.
-For those setups that might be problematic, the library offers a few other configuration properties as possible remedies.
+For those setups that might be problematic, the library offers a few other configuration properties as possible fixes.

 ### Limitations and recourses